Allied Warships

 3 Dec 1944

 USS Pampanito (Capt.
 F.W.
-Fenno) torpedoes and damages the Japanese tanker Seishin Maru (5239 GRT) in the South China Sea east of Hainan in position 18°20N, 111°52E. (see map)
+Fenno) torpedoed and damaged the Japanese tanker Seishin Maru (5239 GRT) in the South China Sea east of Hainan in position 18°20N, 111°52E.

 30 Dec 1944

 USS Pampanito (Capt.
 F.W.
-Fenno) ends her 4th war patrol at Fremantle, Australia.
+Fenno) ended her 4th war patrol at Fremantle, Australia.

 23 Jan 1945

 USS Pampanito (Cdr.
 P.E.
-Summers) departs Fremantle for her 5th war patrol.
-She is ordered to patrol in the Gulf of Siam.
+Summers) departed from Fremantle for her 5th war patrol.
+She was ordered to patrol in the Gulf of Siam.

 6 Feb 1945